-We propose using the term knowledge processing middleware for a principled and systematic framework for organizing incremental and potentially distributed processing of knowledge at many levels of abstraction.
-Rather than being a robotic architecture itself, knowledge processing middleware should provide an infrastructure for integrating the necessary components in such an architecture and managing the information flow between these components.
-It should support incremental processing abstraction levels, eventually providing knowledge at a level natural to use in symbolic deliberative functionalities.
-It should also support the integration of different deliberation techniques.
+In this paper, we propose using the term knowledge processing middleware for a principled and systematic framework for bridging the gap between sensing and deliberation in a physical agent.
+We claim that knowledge processing middleware should provide both a conceptual framework and an implementation infrastructure for integrating a wide variety of components and managing the information that needs to flow between them.
+It should allow a system to incrementally process low-level sensor data and generate a coherent view of the environment at increasing levels of abstraction, eventually providing information and knowledge at a level which is natural to use in symbolic deliberative functionalities.
+Such a framework would also support the integration of different deliberation techniques.

+The structure of the paper is as follows.
 In the next section, an example scenario is presented as further motivation for the need for a systematic knowledge processing middleware framework.
-Desirable properties of such frameworks are investigated and a specific stream-based architecture suitable for a wide range of systems is proposed.
+Desirable properties of such frameworks are investigated and a specific stream-based architecture is proposed which is suitable for a wide range of systems.
 As a concrete example, our framework DyKnow is briefly described.
-We conclude with some related work and a summary.
+The paper is concluded with some related work and a summary.